panoptic-labs/docs/docs/panoptic-protocol/premium.md

 This way, the amount of premia owed for a position will match Eqn 1 exactly.

-#### Expressions for the gross premium accumulator
+### Expressions for the gross premium accumulator

 Similarly, the amount of gross fees for the total liquidity is tracked in a similar manner by the `s_accountPremiumGross` accumulator.
-However, since we require that Eqn 2 holds up-- ie. the gross fees collected should be equal to the net fees collected plus the ower fees  plus the small spread, the expression for the `s_accountPremiumGross` accumulator has be be given by (you'll see why in a minute):
+However, since we require that Eqn 2 holds up-- ie. the gross fees collected should be equal to the net fees collected plus the ower fees  plus the small spread, the expression for the `s_accountPremiumGross` accumulator has be be given by the expression below, which includes a `S^2/T^2` term (you'll see why in a minute):

-`s_accountPremiumGross += feeGrowthX128 * T/N * (1 - S/T + ν*S^2/T^2)` (Eqn 4)
+`s_accountPremiumGross += feeGrowthX128 * T/N * (1 - S/T + ν*S^2/T^2)`

 This expression can be used to calculate the fees collected by a position between times t1 and t2 according to: